paul1956/CareLink/README.md

 - 11/28/2022

 ## What's New in this release
+New in 3.5.7.10
+- Add basal values to Active Insulin chart

 New in 3.5.7.9
 - Fix Totals Calculation
 - Dispose of Objects with Using where possible